Ohio Public Images and the Public Images Network

 It is often attitudinal barriers that affect everyday life for people with developmental disabilities.
 Attitudes can keep us from understanding the value of every person and what he or she offers.
 Ohio Public Images, a non-profit organization, addresses those barriers and seeks to overcome them through positive images and awareness efforts.

-The 2014 OPI theme – Ability @ Work – encourages all of us to focus on the talents and abilities of people and how they make a difference in our community.
+The 2015 OPI theme – Can Do LIke You – encourages all of us to focus on the talents and abilities of people and how they make a difference in our community.
 In crafting an awareness campaign, the right words and pictures send a powerful message that can encompass all ages, genders and talents.
 When planning your awareness efforts, consider how the people you support are living their lives and how they are impacting the people, places, and things around them.
 Focus on their abilities in all settings.
 That’s how this theme is intended to be used.

 It can mean writing or pitching a feature story to local media on the impact a young man has at the business where he works or the young woman who volunteers at an animal shelter and has provided a loving home to a shelter animal.
-Both are examples of Ability @ Work.
+Both are examples of Can Do Like You!

-Think about complementing your person-centered, ability-focused, local awareness campaign with the Ability @ Work logo, which can be found by taking the Media Kit link above.
+Think about complementing your person-centered, ability-focused, local awareness campaign with the Can Do Like You logo, which can be found by taking the Media Kit link above.
 There you will find other valuable tools, like sample news releases, radio spots and more – all free of charge.

-Our Store Front is now operational.
-You may review and purchase the items we offer to help with your 2014 awareness campaign.
+At our Store Front you’ll be able to review and purchase the items we offer to help with your 2015 awareness campaign.
 These items are designed to help generate the community enthusiasm and knowledge necessary for an effective public awareness campaign.

 You may also take advantage of the free materials we have posted on this website to assist in your public awareness campaigns by clicking on the links to Free Tools and Media Kit.